 Handling of Bagged Products

 All bagged borate products should be handled with care.
 Avoid puncturing any bags while using sharp instruments.
 A hole in a bag not only results in spillage but may allow moist air to enter which can cause caking.
 The potential for contaminating the products through punctured bags is also greater.

 Borate products are packed in 50 lb. or 25 kg multi-wall kraft paper bags with polyethylene liners.
 Borates are also available in 2,500 lb. or 1,000 IBC’s (Intermediate Bulk Carriers) constructed from white woven 100% polypropylene with or without polyethylene liners.

-Storage Life of Borates
+Storage Life and Expiration of Borates